cockroachdb/docs/v22.2/ui-insights-page.md

 ##### Contention Time Insights

-- **Time Spent Waiting**: The amount of time the transaction execution spent waiting.
+- **Time Spent Waiting**: The amount of time the transaction execution spent waiting for access to a resource being used by another transaction.
-- **Blocked Schema**: The name of the schema on which the transaction execution was running when it waited.
+- **Blocked Schema**: The name of the schema that the transaction attempted to access when it was blocked by another transaction.
-- **Blocked Database**: The name of the database on which the transaction execution was running when it waited.
+- **Blocked Database**: The name of the database that the transaction attempted to access when it was blocked by another transaction.
-- **Blocked Table**: The name of the table on which the transaction execution was running when it waited.
+- **Blocked Table**: The name of the table that the transaction attempted to access when it was blocked by another transaction.

-##### Transactions waiting with ID
+##### Transactions with ID waited on

-The list of the transaction executions that waited on the blocking transaction execution contains the following information about each transaction:
+This section provides details of the transaction executions that block the transaction flagged with the High Contention:

-- **Transaction Execution ID**: The execution ID of the execution with the transaction fingerprint.
+- **Transaction Execution ID**: The execution ID of the blocking transaction execution.
-- **Transaction Fingerprint ID**: The transaction fingerprint ID of the transaction execution.
+- **Transaction Fingerprint ID**: The transaction fingerprint ID of the blocking transaction execution.
-- **Transaction Execution**: The transaction fingerprint of the transaction execution.
+- **Transaction Execution**: The transaction fingerprint of the blocking transaction execution.
-- **Start Time (UTC)**: The time the transaction execution started.
+- **Start Time (UTC)**: The time the blocking transaction execution started.
-- **Elapsed Time**: The time that elapsed to complete the transaction execution.
+- **Elapsed Time**: The time that elapsed to complete the blocking transaction execution.

 ### Statement Executions view